 Patagonia – The Stingy Nomads

-Patagonia is an amazing place for adventure traveling; hitch-hiking the Carretera Austral, hiking famous Torres del Paine, kayaking on General Carrera lake or walking on a glacier there are so many options to make your trip unforgettable!
+Patagonia is an amazing place for adventure travelling; hitch-hiking the Carretera Austral, hiking famous Torres del Paine, kayaking on General Carrera lake or walking on a glacier there are so many options to make your trip unforgettable!

-February is perfect time to explore Chilean Patagonia, the weather in the regions is still nice and Chilean school and university holidays are almost over.
+February is the perfect time to explore Chilean Patagonia, the weather in the regions is still nice and Chilean school and university holidays are almost over.

 Why is it good to travel in February?
 Because for local students travelling Patagonia is a very popular way of spending summer holiday and there are hundreds of them in the campsites, on the trails or on the road trying to get a ride.
 Too much competition if you’re planning to hitch-hike around and too crowded and busy in the campsites.

 What kind of adventures and activities can you expect from Patagonia?
 First of all hiking – there are many options from short day hikes to more challenging and off-the-beaten-path multi-day trails.

 Some of the best hiking spots are; Pumalin park – many day hikes; Cerro Castillo circuit – 4-day hike; Queulat park – several day hikes; famous Torres del Paine – 1 to 8-day hikes; O’Higgins glacier – unspoiled 4-hike to the glacier.

-Cycling Carretera Austral or a part of it is another popular way of traveling here.
-It can be tough due to unpredictable weather but gives you opportunity to experience Patagonia in a very different way.
+Cycling Carretera Austral or a part of it is another popular way of travelling here.
+It can be tough due to unpredictable weather but gives you an opportunity to experience Patagonia in a very different way.